VijayVignesh1/Tom-Jerry-Emotion-Detection/README.md

 This uses the augmented and balanced data generated and runs ResNet classifier model on them.
 As of now, the classifier model is ResNet101, which gives an accuracy of 40%.
 Model can be changed in model.py and used in the train.py file. <br>

-I am still working on the project and will be updating the code as I go along. <br>
 Thanks <br>